 The Pale is a dark, bleak, colourless version of the true world.
-In the Pale everything is old and nothing new, entire cities seem ancient and on the verge of collapse.
+In the Pale everything is old and nothing new, entire especially in the Land of the Mists. cities seem ancient and on the verge of collapse.

 Ghosts and other spirits seem able to move between the Pale and the natural world, and it is said that the Mists occasionally lead people to the Pale.